By Audley USA specialist Alex

 Wildlife viewing in Monterey and Carmel

 Further up the coast, Monterey is a pretty colonial town with former wharves and canneries.
-It’s also home to Monterey Aquarium.
+It’s also known for its marine life.

-Neighbouring Carmel is a little more secluded and sophisticated, and the place to take a marine tour.
-I signed up for a whale watching expedition and on the three hour trip was lucky enough to see orca, dolphin pods and humpback whales.
+I signed up for a whale watching expedition and on the three-hour trip was lucky enough to see orcas, dolphin pods and humpback whales.

 Between Carmel and Monterey, 17 Mile Drive affords dramatic views of the Pacific Ocean and Del Monte Forest along the Monterey Peninsula.
 It’s also where Pebble Beach Golf Club is located, a legendary course that has attracted the likes of Teddy Roosevelt and Sir Winston Churchill.